The Magical Adventures of Tessa the Young Witch: Chapter 1

 “Gather your strongest orb charms and meet me in the Seer’s Meadow at midnight.
 There the crystal orb will show us what steps are to follow.”

-And with that, he closed the door as he slowed hopped out into the forest.
+And with that, he closed the door as he slowly hopped out into the forest.

 Tessa let herself fall backward on her bed and stared at the ceiling.